 For more information on tuition and fees at UCCS please see the following page: http://www.uccs.edu/bursar/bursar-cashiering-office/tuition-and-fees.html

 Aims Community College

 Aims Community College is a two-year college offering more than 160 degree and certificate programs across four different locations: Greeley, Fort Lupton, Loveland, and Windsor.
 The school was founded in 1967 by Kirby Hart in a time when no higher education schools were available to the people in northern Colorado.
 Approximate annual tuition costs for Aims Community College average around $8,500 for all students.

-Aims offers aspiring game designers a two-to-three year program in the form of an Associate of Applied Science in Graphic Design & Rich Media: Animation.
+Aims offer aspiring game designers a two-to-three-year program in the form of an Associate of Applied Science in Graphic Design & Rich Media: Animation.
 This is a game design degree that emphasizes the technical side of game creation, which includes programming as well as software knowledge.

-Between degree and general education courses, total credits for this A.A.S. degree is 60.
+Between degree and general education courses, the total credits for this A.A.S. degree is 60.